SFULibrary/islandora_doi_framework/README.md

 ## Development and feedback

-Pull requests are welcome, as are submodules.
+Pull requests against this module are welcome, as are submodules (suggestions below).
 Please open an issue in this module's Github repo before opening a pull request.

+## To do

+* Write submodules implementing `hook_islandora_doi_fetch()` for DOI registrars such as CrossRef, DataCite, and EZID.
+* Write submodules implementing `hook_islandora_doi_save()` that persist the DOI to MODS, DDI, or other datastreams, or to a database table

 ## License